-"Basement" means the lowest floor of any building when the main entrance to the building is on the floor above.
+"Basement" means the lowest ~~any~~ floor level below the first story in a ~~of any~~ building except that a floor level in a building having only one floor level shall be classified as a basement unless such floor level qualifies as a first story as defined herein, when the main entrance to the building is on the floor above.
 When a building has its main entrance on the third actual story, it may be said to have a basement and a subbasement.